You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Cleocin Hydrochloride is a drug marketed by Pfizer and is included in one NDA.

 The generic ingredient in CLEOCIN HYDROCHLORIDE is clindamycin hydrochloride.
 There are fifty-five drug master file entries for this compound.
-Thirty-five suppliers are listed for this compound.
+Thirty-four suppliers are listed for this compound.
 Additional details are available on the clindamycin hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Cleocin Hydrochloride